-With the climate crisis racing through all of our consciences, many of us are looking for new ways to shop more sustainably but the lure of micro-trends, sponsored posts and influencer partnerships can be hard to ignore.
+With the climate crisis racing through all of our consciences, many of us are looking for new ways to shop more sustainably, but the lure of micro-trends, sponsored posts, and influencer partnerships can be hard to ignore.
 Perhaps, then, the next generation of influencers styling secondhand on screen can sway more of us away from fast fashion.

 On the show, the contestants’ outfits are a mix of old and new, put together by stylist Amy Bannerman, who has worked with the likes of Dua Lipa and Sophie Turner.
 Bannerman describes the process of selecting the islanders' outfits as her "dream role" and hopes to break the stigma around pre-loved clothing.
 "People think of it being old tweed jackets with moth holes and jumpers with holes in the elbows.
-But you can get full-on sequins and party wear, and it looks like it’s just come from the store," Bannerman tells R29.
+But you can get full-on sequins and party wear, and it looks like it’s just come from the store," Bannerman tells Refinery29.

 Love Island’s shift to pre-loved is a reminder that this movement isn’t a flash in the pan: it’s the future of shopping.
 Nevertheless, shopping on secondhand platforms can feel like looking for a needle in a haystack.
 Fortunately, Bannerman, a seasoned expert, has some valuable tips.
 "Just be either really patient or really specific," she says.
 "We used the 'suggested items' tool a lot because it brings up all similar brands.
 If you know things that you like, always check that because it will show you stuff you didn’t necessarily think of."
-Bannerman also suggests looking out of season and noting down the items on your wish list.
+Bannerman also suggests looking out of season and noting down the items on your wishlist.

 "Filters are your friend" — Pascale Davies, 28

-Pascale started selling secondhand clothes around 2014 to make extra cash while at university and now has her own vintage shop called Pascale Eliza.
+Pascale Davies started selling secondhand clothes around 2014 to make extra cash while at university and now has her own vintage shop called Pascale Eliza.
 "You can find the most random and unique pieces so the process of scouting and selling them on to someone who will love them is really rewarding," she says.

-Now selling mainly luxury brands like Moschino, Versace and Emilio Pucci, Pascale recommends having an idea of what you’re looking for before you start searching.
+Now selling mainly luxury brands like Moschino, Versace, and Emilio Pucci, Davies recommends having an idea of what you’re looking for before you start searching.
 "A lot of these platforms are now so oversaturated that it can become an overwhelming and ultimately unenjoyable experience," she continues.
 "If you have even a vague idea of what kind of thing you're after, make sure to use the search bar wisely — filters are your friend."

 "Learn how to authenticate" — Millie Adams, 24